JanRatuszniak/Enigma_encryption/README.md

 # Enigma_encryption
-this program simulates enigma encryption from logic point of view
+this code simulates enigma encryption from logic point of view